 - Dallas - 293 miles

-Float Time: 1-3 hours (depending on water levels and flow rates)
+Float times depend on water levels and flow rates.

-This section of the river supports numerous catfish, bass, and sunfish (perch).
+This section of the river supports numerous catfish, Guadalupe bass, and sunfish.
 Small lures such as jigs, plastic worms, spinner baits and light-line are recommended.

 Respect private property by not trespassing or littering and keeping noise levels down.
 This river is classified as navigable, which permits public use of the streambed and, if necessary, the banks to portage any hazard.
 Any other use of private river banks without permission of the landowner can be considered trespassing.
 Under Texas Penal Code (§30.05), criminal trespass occurs when one enters property after receiving notice not to enter.
 Notice includes verbal notice, a fence, sign(s), purple paint on posts or trees, or the visible presence of crops grown for human consumption.